Large Language Models as Nondeterministic Causal Models: Beyond Counterfactual Stability

-In light of all this, their approach can be interpreted as one that offers a method that enforces a particular bias into the distribution of counterfactuals, whose unbiased distribution is captured by the simple semantics.
-Formally, this can be expressed in the current framework as follows.
+Both Chatzi et al. and Ravfogel et al. acknowledge that assuming CS is not appropriate for all situations and they suggest exploring alternative distributions that do not satisfy CS.
+In light of all this, their approach can best be interpreted as one that offers a method that enforces a particular bias into the distribution of counterfactuals, whose unbiased distribution is captured by the simple semantics.